kumarkunalbd/Git-Mobiliya/Readme.md

 # what happens when different set of changes in 2 branches while merging?
     In that case changes of bith branches are incorporated while merging(If they are not conflicting)

+# what is remote?
+  Remote repos are those repos which are hosted on some other server than our local reposiroty.
+  "git remote add" sets up the *tracking branches" which can compare the changes between the local repository and the remote repository.
+  The changes are pushed to remote by using 'git push'.
+Similary the changes from remote repos to loacl repo are brought by using 'git fetch' and then 'git merge'. alternatively, both these steps can be performed in 1 step by using 'git pull'.